dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 Handle 150 mil entries of Ipv4
 Siteimprove's wishes for a lookup time of p99 in 60ms.

-The focus of this paper is the 150 mil entry ipv4 - but we will make referels towards ipv6.
+The focus of this paper is the 150 mil entry ipv4 - but we will make references towards ipv6.

 ### Si Rules/Priorities
 ```